gmdvart/A-Star-Pathfinding/README.md

 # A* Pathfinding
-This a template may be suitable for those who want to develop your own pathfind behaviours in scenes.
+This a template may be suitable for those who want to develop your own pathfind behaviours in the scenes.